 - visual acuity test to determine how well you can read from a distance

-If you have other physical symptoms appear along with crossed eyes, your doctor may examine your brain and nervous system for the presence of other conditions, such as cerebral palsy or Guillain-Barre syndrome.
+If you have other physical symptoms along with crossed eyes, your doctor may examine your brain and nervous system for other conditions.
+For example, they may conduct tests to check for cerebral palsy or Guillain-Barré syndrome.